hugeicons/angular/README.md

 # @hugeicons/angular

-> HugeIcons Pro Angular Component Library - Beautiful and customizable icons for your Angular applications
+> Hugeicons Pro Angular Component Library - Beautiful and customizable icons for your Angular applications

-## What is HugeIcons?
+## What is Hugeicons?

-HugeIcons is a comprehensive icon library designed for modern web and mobile applications.
-The free package includes 4,000+ carefully crafted icons in the Stroke Rounded style, while the pro version offers over 36,000 icons across 9 unique styles.
+Hugeicons is a comprehensive icon library designed for modern web and mobile applications.
+The free package includes 4,000+ carefully crafted icons in the Stroke Rounded style, while the pro version offers over 45,000 icons across 10 unique styles.

 ### Key Highlights
 - **4,000+ Free Icons**: Extensive collection of Stroke Rounded icons covering essential UI elements, actions, and concepts